colour-and-fragrance-guides-by-ValentinaChirico

 Beauty Guides

-ValentinaChirico.com is all about beauty and – of course – beauty is made of an incredible array of colours and perfumes.
-But to crack on these subjects, you may need some guides:
+ValentinaChirico.com is all about beauty and – of course – beauty is made of an incredible array of colours and scents.
+But to crack on these subjects, we need some guidance…

-• a colour guide to exploring the chromatic spectrum, as well as to finding corresponding names and the best colour combinations
+• a colour guide so you can explore the chromatic spectrum.
+As well as find spot-on names for shades and the best colour combinations;

-• a perfume guide to understanding olfactive families and perfume descriptions provided by brands and websites, as well as to find what makes your scented product peculiar and your signature fragrance
+• a perfume guide so you can have a better grasp of olfactive families and perfume descriptions provided by brands.
+With it, you can also find what makes your signature fragrance so unique.

 Are ‘Cardinal’ and ‘Carmine’ the same shade of red?
 Is that eyeshadow midnight blue or navy blue?
-The truth is, no one will see the same colour the same way you do, and colours look different under different lighting too.
+The truth is, no one will see the same colour the same way you do.
+Moreover, colours look different under different lighting conditions.

-Sometimes simplifications – like ‘light’, ‘medium’ and ‘dark’ (shade of X) – or visual links with familiar objects offer understandable descriptions.
+Sometimes simplifications – like ‘light’, ‘medium’ and ‘dark’ (shade of X) – or visual links to familiar objects offer understandable descriptions.
 Some associations are so iconic, nowadays they’re part of our dictionary: Tiffany blue looks like and is a Tiffany blue!
-Our devices do not make colour identification straightforward: mobile and laptop displays, with their light settings, alter our perception of colours considerably.
-One day, a wise man pointed out how my hard work in documenting nail polishes with many pictures was quite pointless.
-He opened my eyes!
+Our devices don’t make colour identification straightforward: mobile and laptop displays, with their settings, alter our perception of colours considerably.
+One day, a wise businessman pointed out how taking so many pictures of the same nail polishes was rather pointless for that reason.
+He opened my eyes.

 Archaeologists use Munsell to describe shades of soil and sediments, the same way fashion designers and artists employ Pantone.
-The early blog ‘Valens… per voi’ used Zanichelli colour atlas for reviewing purposes; for ease of use, ValentinaChirico.com refers to Wikipedia lists, its easy-to-browse chromatic grids and coding.
+My early blog, ‘Valens… per voi’, used the Zanichelli dictionary colour atlas for reviewing purposes.
+For ease of use, ValentinaChirico.com refers to Wikipedia lists, its easy-to-browse chromatic grids and coding.
 A helpful tool for any web designer.

 Colours come from our perceptions and reflections of light rays; this chromatic spectrum can be rationalised into a chart.
 The colour wheel shows primary and secondary colours, complementary colours and their relations.
 In its simplicity, the colour wheel suggests you…

-• the best combination of hues for design projects, outfits and makeup looks: achievable by choosing colours placed respectively at 120° on this wheel
+• the best combination of hues for design projects, outfits and makeup looks.
+This is achievable by choosing colours placed respectively at 120° on this wheel;

-• the best concealer to neutralise any skin imperfection: the opposite shade to that of the hated blemish (i.e. a green concealer camouflages redness and red spots)
+• the best concealer to neutralise any skin imperfection.
+Just pick the opposite shade of your hated blemish (for example, a green concealer camouflages redness and red spots).

 Colour wheel and colour psychology